 But then came the press release…

-The project, written by Robert Doherty, is set in present day and stars Jonny Lee Miller as eccentric Brit Sherlock Holmes, a former consultant to Scotland Yard whose addiction problems led him to a rehab center in New York City.
+The project, written by Robert Doherty, is set in present-day and stars Jonny Lee Miller as eccentric Brit Sherlock Holmes, a former consultant to Scotland Yard whose addiction problems led him to a rehab centre in New York City.
 Just out of rehab, Holmes now lives in Brooklyn with “sober companion” Joan Watson (Liu), a former surgeon who lost her license after a patient died, while consulting for the NYPD.

 How disappointing!
 I really wanted to see an American take on the complicated character, see how a New Yorker with intelligence would fair in a city more troubled than London.
 I was distraught at the casting of Jonny Lee Miller.
 Now don’t get me wrong, I am a fan of Mr Miller, I loved Hackers and really enjoyed his role in Trainspotting.
 But as a leading man, he has always been found wanting.
 Ely Stone for example should have been excellent but the performances never lived up to the pilot.
 Also playing Sherlock as a Brit is a ridiculous notion destined to fail due to the obvious comparisons he is going get to the excellent Benedict Cumberbatch’s portrayal.
 Then came today’s news!